couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

   keyring supports key rotation and the key ID does not include a version, returns the latest version of the key.

-SDKs should provide an Keyring implementation that gets keys from the platform’s native key store, if applicable.
+SDKs should provide a Keyring implementation that gets keys from the platform’s native key store, if applicable.
 For example, the Java SDK has a KeyStoreKeyring that gets keys from a Java KeyStore supplied by the developer.